ethical-haquer/Vidar/README.md

 Vidar will look just like Thor GUI, but instead of using Thor externally, it will be self-contained.
 Basically, Vidar will be like Thor written in Python and then combined with Thor GUI.

+## Disclaimer

+Currently, Vidar is in a Pre-Alpha stage.
+That means it is under development and not ready for end users.

+## Known Bugs

+None.

+## Implemented Thor commands

+- [x] help
+- [x] exit / quit

 # Development
 Want to contribute code or test things out?
 Follow the below directions to get Vidar up and running on your system.